dev-orus/k-sharp/README.md

 <h3 align="center">K# is a programing language that has similar syntax to c and transpiles to python</h3>

 ## Imortant Message
-We are rebranding from k# to wisk. if you are an artist we would like for you to work with us on the logo desgn.
+We are rebranding from k# to wisp. if you are an artist we would like for you to work with us on the logo desgn.
 For the marketing logo and file icon

 ## Install
 - Make sure you have python3.12 or newer